Thomas Tuchel and the awkward truth about English managers

 The very articulation of a Spanish or German football idea comes from environments where it is more natural to discuss the game in depth, which also has a multiplying effect.
 Portugal is meanwhile on its second coaching revolution.
 It has already moved on from the Jose Mourinho era, which admirably introduced the idea of coaching as an educational degree, but resulted in defensive football.
 Managers like Ruben Amorim have now come out of that system to practice more progressive modern approaches, particularly taking notes from German pressing.
 It is the development of a totally new ideology in what has been quite a short time.
 That can be a lesson for the FA.

-Entering the Uefa A and Pro Licenses there is even more competitive, too, and the Portuguese federation insists on a high number of hours of actual coaching - much more than England - before you can even apply.
+Qualifying for Uefa A and Pro licenses in Portugal is even more competitive, too, and their federation insists on a high number of hours of coaching – much more than England – before you can even apply.

 There is an obvious irony in how Portugal is arguably the next biggest football country after England to have appointed a foreign coach, but many say that was down to something simple – and political.
 Roberto Martinez had a plan for Cristiano Ronaldo in the way other potential appointments like Mourinho didn’t.

-Roberto Martinez does not obscure Portuguese football’s impressive pool of outstanding managers
+Roberto Martinez’s appointment does not obscure Portuguese football’s impressive pool of managers

-Roberto Martinez does not obscure Portuguese football’s impressive pool of outstanding managers (Getty Images)
+Roberto Martinez’s appointment does not obscure Portuguese football’s impressive pool of managers (Getty)

-There’s an argument Portugal's own coaches were too sophisticated for that.
-While finances also played a part, two (Marco Silva and Nuno Espirito Santo) are in better-paid jobs in the Premier League.
+There’s an argument that Portugal's own coaches were unwilling to go down that road.
+While finances also played a part: two (Marco Silva and Nuno Espirito Santo) are in better-paid jobs in the Premier League.

-That is of course another significant part of the culture the FA resides in.
-The country’s main football competition is not really an English league but a global league that happens to be in England.
-Its ownership is international and their interest is in commercially growing clubs to international size, which means they just want the best coaches - no matter where they’re from.
+The FA also suffers because the country’s main football competition is not really an English league but a global league that happens to be in England.
+Its ownership is international and their interest is in commercially growing clubs to international size, which means they just want the best coaches – no matter where they’re from.
 Hence its managerial make-up is four Spanish, three English, two Dutch, two Portuguese, one Australian, one Austrian, one Danish, one German, one Italian, one Northern Irish, one Scottish and one Welsh.

-Some now wonder whether the top two divisions could do the imposition of a similar programme to the Elite Player Performance Plan, but for coaches.
+Some now wonder whether the top two divisions could impose a similar programme to the Elite Player Performance Plan, but for coaches.

 For now, it means few English managers are getting chances to even test their abilities at the top level.
 It gives the FA little choice.